alphagov/smartdown/README.md

 ## Question nodes

-A question model definition has optional front matter, followed by a title and question type.
+Question nodes follow the same standard structure outlined above.

+Smartdown currently allows multiple questions to be defined per node, but this feature is in development and the behaviour may change.

-The next sections define the various question types
+The next sections define the various question types available.

-### Radio buttons
+Note that at present only the 'choice' question type has been implemented.
+Unimplemented question types are marked with **(tbd)** in the heading.
+For these question types, consider this documentation to be a proposal of how they might work.

+### "Choice" questions (aka. radio buttons)

+A choice question allows the user to select a single option from a list of choices.

 ```markdown
 ## Will you pass through UK Border Control?